 Epilogue: All the Difference in the World

-There were many things Hermione still didn't like about herself that she couldn't come up with a logical reason of why anyone like him would even care about her, but he did—in his own, silent and not-so-aloof-anymore way.
+There were still many things Hermione struggled with that sometimes, in the darkness, she couldn't come up with a logical reason of why anyone would even care about her, but Draco did—in his own way.
+He wasn't perfect by any meaning of the word, but he'd grown and changed exponentially since the night they'd burned everything away.

 She smiled to herself.

-He still hated people, mobiles, parties, and walnuts; and yet, he tolerated people for her, attended parties with her, and had a mobile because of her.
+He still hated mobiles, parties, and walnuts, but attended events with her and had a mobile because of her.
 He still couldn't be paid to eat a walnut and was sticking to his guns on that one.
-Ridiculous.
-Draco was still an arrogant, aloof, control freak; but there were also times when he was humble, perceptive, and generous.
-He still worked unnecessarily hard to keep his feelings private; and yet, he'd shared more of himself with her in the last three years than Hermione could have ever expected.
+He was who he was, but he was also perceptive and generous.
+He still worked unnecessarily hard to keep his feelings private, but he'd shared so much of himself with her in the last three years—more than Hermione could have ever expected.

 Hermione still struggled and tussled with the past, just like him, but they went through the dark days together.
-Sometimes it was so bad she wondered why he stayed…why they stayed with each other.
-There were weeks when Hermione firmly believed that the only reason Draco had stayed by her side for so long was because he wanted to remind himself that there was someone in the world more fucked up than him, but it wasn't the truth.
-It always took time or Draco's form of brutal honesty for her to see, but she always came to her senses.
+Sometimes the darkness was overwhelming that she wondered why he stayed.
+Septembers were hard and Februarys were harder; then it rolled into March when he'd get a bit morose around the middle of the month.
+There were times when Hermione believed that the only reason Draco had stayed was because he wanted to remind himself that there was someone in the world more fucked up than him.
+And it took time or Draco's form of brutal honesty for her to see the truth, but she always came to her senses.

-Nearly four years ago, Hermione had wondered that if she screamed at the top of her lungs, would anyone actually hear?
-Would they notice?
-Would they even care?
-Would they possibly give a damn long enough to tell her that she needed help?
-She always thought the answer to all of those questions were no, which had been the reason she'd never tried a pathetic cry for help.
+She always thought the answer to all of those questions were no, which had been the reason she'd never tried.
 But now she knew that the answer was yes.
-She had screamed and someone had heard….
+She had screamed and a few people had heard…

-And he wasn't her best friend, but maybe he was.
-Now, at least.
-So much time had passed, and she still didn't know.
-But the more that she talked and walked with him, the more that she sat and stayed with him, the more that she learned and understood him, the more that she held his hand and hugged him, the more she kissed and stayed awake with him when he had nightmares; Hermione began to realize more and more that what she thought that she had wanted wasn't at all what she had needed.
-And what she needed was…well….
+The more that she talked and walked with him, the more that she sat and stayed with him, the more that she learned and understood him, the more that she held his hand and hugged him, the more she kissed and stayed awake with him when he had nightmares; Hermione realised that perhaps they had needed each other all along.

 "Lost in thought, again, Miss Granger?"